Red vs. Blue: Overview

-Throughout The Chorus Trilogy arc, the UNSC's role in the series was greatly expanded in explaining the abandonment of the planet Chorus.
-This is primarily due to the arc's antagonist, Malcolm Hargrove, working for both the UNSC and his own company, Charon Industries, with the intent to wipe out all life on Chorus with the help of hired space pirates led by mercenaries Locus and Felix.
-Hargrove's crimes are exposed when he is apprehended offscreen by the Reds and Blues ten months before the events of The Shisno Paradox arc.

 The eighteenth season, referred to as Zero, centers on an elite team of special operations soldiers, known as Shatter Squad, as they try to stop another group of soldiers, known as Viper, from getting the keys to a powerful suit of armor known as the Ultimate Power.
 Unlike the original series, Zero instead parodies action movies.
 While certain character, vehicle, and weapon models are carried over from Halo 5: Guardians, the series tries to distance itself from the Halo universe, instead introducing a new military force known as the Alliance of Defense in place of the UNSC.
-While featuring a brand new cast, three members of the original cast appear in the new series in mostly cameo roles, these being Carolina and Washington, two Freelancers who joined the Reds and Blues later in the original series, and Tucker, a member of the Blue Team, though the three are established to have left their friends to join the Alliance of Defense and, in Tucker's case, another unnamed military organization.
-Rather than being a machinima produced in the Halo engine, the series is now fully animated in Unreal Engine 4, the same engine used for the menu UI and armor customization in Halo: The Master Chief Collection, and uses assets from the Unreal Engine Marketplace that are unrelated to the Halo franchise, although there are moments that scenes are animated to mimic machinima limitations.
-While originally planned to be the focus of the series going forward, negative reception to the season led to the decision to end Zero after a single season, with the next season announced to focus on a mix of both original and new characters independent of Zero.
+Rather than being a machinima produced in the Halo engine, the series was now fully animated in Unreal Engine 4 and used assets from the Unreal Engine Marketplace that are unrelated to the Halo franchise, although there are moments that scenes are animated to mimic machinima limitations.
+Family Shatters originally acted as a non-canonical spinoff involving the characters introduced in Zero but was retroactively made the nineteenth season of Red vs. Blue after the release of Restoration.